Blog

 4. Design

-• The trigger criteria that decide when the integration will take place or what will trigger it,
+• The trigger criteria that decide when the integration will take place or what will trigger it

-• The new, enhanced data model and the columns mappings that define the consolidation process,
+• The new, enhanced data model and the columns mappings that define the consolidation process

-• The technology that will be used to implement, verify, monitor, and iterate the integration process.
+• The technology that will be used to implement, verify, monitor, and iterate the integration process

-5. Implement
+5. Implementation

-During the verification stage, you need to test the accuracy and efficiency of the data integration process.
+After implementation, the integration process must be tested and validated for accuracy and efficiency.
 Profiling destination source can be a good way to catch errors and validate the integration.
 A number of areas must be tested before the integration setup can be entrusted for future activities, such as:

 • There is no/minimal data loss,